RayWhit/SQL_Performance/Readme.md

 After running dokcer compose, run:

-"docker exec -it roach1 ./cockroach --host=roach1:26357 init --insecure"
+    docker exec -it roach1 ./cockroach --host=roach1:26357 init --insecure

 for one-time initialization.
 Even if you add or remove a node you don't have to run this again as long as the database is running.

+Use

-Use "docker exec -it roach1 grep 'node starting' cockroach-data/logs/cockroach.log -A 11" to check the startup parameters of the cluster.
+    docker exec -it roach1 grep 'node starting' cockroach-data/logs/cockroach.log -A 11

+to check the startup parameters of the cluster.

+Use

-Use "cockroach workload run movr --duration=5m" in node1 container for a test of the cluster.
+    cockroach workload run movr --duration=5m

+in node1 container for a test of the cluster.

+Run:

+    cockroach sql --insecure --host=localhost:26257

-Run: "cockroach sql --insecure --host=localhost:26257" in roach1 container for sql queries
+in roach1 container for sql queries

 To add a node, run:

     docker run -d \
     --name roach4 \
     --network sql_performance_roachnet \